derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-26/02/2024 16:15:23 : 3 Database Admins walked into a NoSQL bar.
+27/02/2024 16:16:26 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Speed dating is useless.
-5 minutes is not enough to properly explain the benefits of the Unix philosophy.
+Eight bytes walk into a bar.
+The bartender asks, 'Can I get you anything?'
+'Yeah,' replies the bytes.
+'Make us a double.'
 <!-- replace-with-joke ends -->